The winds of OBA hypergiants and luminous blue variables: Dynamically-consistent atmosphere models reveal multiple wind regimes: Results

 In the background of Fig.\,\ref{fig:ion_acc_mdot}, we show a stacked area plot indicating the contributions to the total outward pushing forces

-at the critical point $R_\text{crit}$ with $\Gamma_\text{rad}$ summarizing the radiative line and continuum accelerations while $\Gamma_\text{press}$ includes the acceleration due to gas and turbulent pressure gradients, all normalized to gravity $g$.
-For the temperatures associated with the two classical BiSJs, we see a clear association with the change in the ionization of \ion{Fe}{}.
-However, the other end of the valleys, i.e., the decline of $\dot{M}$ down to the low values before the jumps, is less abrupt and seem to be associated with the gradual increase in contribution of other elements and the pressure term.
-This, in turn, seems indirectly caused by a slow transition of the dominance of different \ion{Fe}{} ions.
-A similar behavior was recently mapped for stars close to the Eddington limit \citep[][]{Lefever+2025,Sabhahit+2026} but pertaining to a much higher luminosity regime.
+at the critical point $R_\text{crit}$, with $\Gamma_\text{rad}$ summarizing the radiative line and continuum accelerations, while $\Gamma_\text{press}$ includes the acceleration due to gas and turbulent pressure gradients, all normalized to gravity $g$.
+The temperatures associated with the two classical BiSJs are clearly associated with the change in the ionization of \ion{Fe}{}.
+However, the other end of the valleys, that is, the decline of $\dot{M}$ to the low values before the jumps, is less abrupt and seems to be associated with the gradual increase in the contribution of other elements and the pressure term.
+In turn, this seems to be indirectly caused by a slow transition of the dominance of different \ion{Fe}{} ions.
+A similar behavior was recently mapped for stars close to the Eddington limit \citep[][]{Lefever+2025,Sabhahit+2026}, but for a much higher luminosity regime.

-A further inspection of the relative contributíons to $\Gamma_\text{wind}$ in Fig.\,\ref{fig:ion_acc_mdot} shows that radiatively driven processes dominate the wind acceleration.
-However, the sheer proximity to the Eddington Limit of the model sequence ($\Gamma_\text{e} \approx 0.4$) leads to the effect that in all models less than half of the acceleration at the critical point is actually provided by line opacities.
-Beside a large contribution from free-electron (i.e., Thomson) scattering, also the continuum opacity of hydrogen as well as acceleration due to gas and turbulent pressure gradients need to be taken into account.
-In the following, we will discuss the different features in the mass-loss trend and consider, for this, also the work ratios
+A further inspection of the relative contributions to $\Gamma_\text{wind}$ in Fig.\,\ref{fig:ion_acc_mdot} shows that radiatively driven processes dominate the wind acceleration.
+However, the sheer proximity to the Eddington limit of the model sequence ($\Gamma_\text{e} \sim 0.4$) leads to the effect that in all models, less than half of the acceleration at the critical point is provided by line opacities.
+In addition to a large contribution from free-electron (i.e., Thomson) scattering, the continuum opacity of hydrogen, and the acceleration due to gas and turbulent pressure gradients, need to be taken into account.
+In the following, we discuss the different features in the mass-loss trend.
+We also consider for this the work ratios

-where the $a_{\mathrm{rad},k}$ is the radiative acceleration due to the respective contribution $k$ (e.g., electron scattering, gas pressure, Fe, H, CNO, etc).
-In Fig.\,\ref{fig:gammae_mdot}, we plot both $\Gamma_\text{e}(r_\mathrm{crit})$ as well as $Q_\text{e}$, finding that the valleys in $\dot{M}$ match with regions of low $Q_\text{e}$, i.e., a low global contribution of the electron scattering and thus a high amount of line driving.
+where the $a_{\mathrm{rad},k}$ is the radiative acceleration due to the respective contribution $k$ (e.g., electron scattering, gas pressure, Fe, H, and CNO).
+In Fig.\,\ref{fig:gammae_mdot} we plot $\Gamma_\text{e}(r_\mathrm{crit})$ and $Q_\text{e}$, which shows that the valleys in $\dot{M}$ match regions of low $Q_\text{e}$, that is, a low global contribution of the electron scattering and thus a high amount of line driving.